 Using crypto for goods and services is called barter

-If you use crypto in exchange for a good or service, the CRA calls this barter.
+If you use cryptocurrency in exchange for goods or services, the CRA calls this barter.

 You must keep track of all of your barter transactions for tax purposes.
 Like your trades, the records must include entry and exit prices and transaction dates.

 If your crypto asset went up from the time you acquired it to when you paid for something, the gain is taxable.